XXL energy management

 Nashik location: Bosch operates the largest solar power plant in India’s automotive industry

 Energy efficiency comes in many forms, for instance by limiting resource use, emissions, and costs.
-The Bosch location in Nashik, India, has come up with its own approach: it operates the largest solar power plant in the country’s automotive industry.
-In 2018, all the site’s energy needs will be covered with solar power.
+The Bosch location in Nashik, India, has come up with its own approach: it operates the largest solar power plant in the country’s automotive industry with the aim to cover the day time energy needs through solar power.

 With the sun’s power